-What is Routine Report writing?
+What is routine report writing?

 Every corporation has a routine practice of reporting on the status and progress of various activities to make sound business decisions.

-routine report writing may be written at regular intervals by an individual or an organize body, such as a Committee or Sub-committee or Board of Inquiry, regularly or on special occasions following particular inquiry conduct by them as direct by their superior officers.
+routine report writing may be written at regular intervals by an individual or an organize body, such as a Committee or Sub-committee or Board of Inquiry, regularly or on special occasions following a particular inquiry conduct by them as direct by their superior officers.

-Managers, secretaries, accountants, chief executives, and experts in specific fields are frequently required to submit reports on important issues such as a decline in sales, the suitability of some premises, the reorganization of the office, the possibility of profit variation, the desirability of establishing a new branch, and so on.
+Managers, secretaries, accountants, chief executives, and experts in specific fields are frequently require to submit reports on important issues such as a decline in sales, the suitability of some premises, the reorganization of the office, the possibility of profit variation, the desirability of establishing a new branch, and so on.

 The facts and information presented in the report must be free of bias and be completely accurate.
 As a general rule, you should always proofread and fact-check before submitting a report.